 – Properties will be labeled and easy for guests to identify.

-This program will be available around May 25, on an opt-in basis.
+This program is available on an opt-in basis.
 For listings that want to participate but cannot meet all the standards above, Airbnb is creating the 72-hour Booking Buffer: Between each stay, the property will have to sit empty for 3 days (72 hours).
 The coronavirus COVID-19 is supposed to stop spreading after this timeframe.

 6. Airbnb’s Monthly Stays initiative